friendsofgo/killgrave/README.md

 * Dynamic responses based on regex endpoint or request schema
 * Dynamic responses based on headers
 * Dynamic responses based on query params
+* Allow organize your imposters with structured folders

 ## Next Features
 - [ ] Allow write multiple imposters by file